mah92/camsim/README.md

 	controlFreq: path follower controller frequency, also used for advancing time in calculating velocities and sensor data log, should be a multiple of cameraFps

 	* pathParamsExtra

+    endTime: The time to end simulation before path file or other input ends

+    if speedFactor!=1, the endTime will extend or shrink

 	speedFactor: the speed at which the flight log would be passes, default: 1x

 	worldScale: scale every metric thing, including earth radius, dem elevations, aircraft path